 Growing Your Savings

-To help you grow your CPF savings and earn attractive guaranteed interest rates, you can consider making top-ups beyond the mandatory CPF contributions, through a lump sum payment or contributions by GIRO.
-This can be through the CPF Retirement Sum Topping-Up Scheme, voluntary contributions or by transferring your monies from your Ordinary Account to your Special Account.
+To help you grow your CPF savings and earn attractive risk-free interest rates, you can consider making top-ups beyond the mandatory CPF contributions.
+This can be through the CPF Retirement Sum Topping-Up Scheme and by making CPF voluntary contributions.

 You can also make voluntary contributions, through a lump sum payment or GIRO, to build up you and/or your loved ones' CPF savings.
 Voluntary contributions to all your CPF accounts (Ordinary, Special and Medisave Accounts) are subject to the approved limit and do not qualify for tax deduction.
 However, voluntary contributions to your Medisave Account alone are tax deductible.